 Certainly not all jobs posted on P2P sites are like that.
 I have no idea what the percentage is.
 I’m sure every P2P site is different.
 And there are certainly many legitimate voice job opportunities on P2P sites.
 I know, I’ve landed my share.
 Just be wise and observant.
 If it looks too good to be true, it is.
 If the explanation is vague, it may be because there is no real project.
 If the copy is poorly written you can bet it’s not coming from a major client or ad agency.
 And remember, it’s the small to medium jobs that are generally posted to P2P sites.
 That means small to medium rates.

 So, am I anti-P2P sites?
-Of course not.
-I own one, remember?
-But I do think that voice talents need a realistic view of what P2P sites do and how they work; how they make their money, and the quality of the job requests they get.
-It’s important to recognize that producers also use P2P sites to put their project bids together, and often they aren’t transparent about that.
-It’s imperative that voice talents know how the individual P2P sites operate; if they submit auditions in the order received; how and when they submit the audition requests and the actual auditions?
+No. But I do think that voice talents need a realistic view of what P2P sites do and how they work; how they make their money, and the quality of the job requests they get.
+It’s important to remember that producers also use P2P sites to put their project bids together, and often they aren’t transparent about that.
+It’s imperative that voice talents know how the individual P2P sites operate; if they submit auditions in the order received; how and when they submit the audition requests and the actual auditions, are they offering the rate that the voice-seeker has declared, or do they intend to hold back part of it for themselves (it is well known that one of the largest P2P sites does that, and does not declare how much they are holding back)?
 And it’s critical to remember that a demo or audition must be extremely high quality to compete with other demos and auditions.

 I’ve noticed something about the voiceover industry.